 - Problem: Far too many low- and middle-income individuals in the community are rent-burdened, meaning they pay at least 30% of income for housing, with some paying as much as 50% or more in income; there is also a 4,000 unit shortage of rental housing in the Charlottesville-Albemarle area

 Like many university towns, Charlottesville-Albemarle experiences an affordable housing crisis.
-In the area, there is a 4,000 unit shortage of affordable rental housing, as much of the recent developments are luxury rentals.
-Far too many low-income and even middle-income families are rent-burdened, meaning they pay at least 30% of income for housing.
-Others pay as much as 50% or more of their income for housing, meaning they must choose between paying rent and feeding their families.
+In 2007, there was a 4,000 unit shortage of affordable rental housing.
+Far too many low-income and even middle-income families were rent-burdened, meaning they paid at least 30% of income for housing.
+Others paid as much as 50% or more of their income for housing, meaning they had to choose between paying rent and feeding their families.

 The Solution